 The extract will be partly vaporized in Salon Louis XVI prior to the launch.
 The historic exhibition space is now infused with the molecular aura that was produced one specific day in Rabot, during sex, sports, affection, euphoria, stress, fear and rage.
 (Image: Video still ‘Diffusion’, Lotte Geeven & Yeb Wiersma, 2019)

 A series of photographs taken in the Maroon village of Botopasi, situated in the interior of Surinam.
-Part of the upcoming short film project ‘Not our rhythm section’ (2019).
+Part of a short film project in the making ‘Not our rhythm section’.
 The film will explore how today’s rhythms and rituals are related to migration, displacement, and the continued effects of colonization.
 Alongside the images the poet Ishion Hutchinson selected two poems from his book ‘Far District’ to create a wider poetics of migratory relations.
 (Image: Yeb Wiersma)

 During Odorama’s upcoming edition Lotte Geeven & Yeb Wiersma will speak about their collaborative practice and field methodology in relation to their project ‘Diffusion de Rabot’; the making of a human essence.
 (Image: João Lona at work wearing the ‘Diffusion’ shirt collecting pheromones.)

 As part of their ongoing series ‘Formations’, Lotte Geeven & Yeb Wiersma present three new works (Haze, Roar and Downtime) set in the public realm of the city of The Hague.
-The artists play upon the notion of ‘Downtime’: referring to the time during which a system is out of action or unavailable.
+For these public works the artists play upon the notion of ‘Downtime’: referring to the time during which a system is out of action or unavailable.
 (Image: Video still from ‘Haze’, camera Rik Komaromi)

 Read the interview about ‘Downtime’ for Metropolis M here: http://www.metropolism.com/nl/features/34895?preview